-Nicole Kidman, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon
+Jennifer Aniston, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon

 When your face is what pays the bills, you want the best your money can buy — my mind has been blown by the price tag of creams that A-listers use — but some celebs are just like us and want something that works.
 We've been surprised at some of the drugstore beauty celebs we've found while scouring the internet for deals — they're all shockingly affordable.
-We're talking about a $15 eye cream loved by Olivia Wilde and Martha Stewart's go-to facial spray for $14!
+We're talking about things like Drew Barrymore's favorite cleansing pads for $9 and Martha Stewart's go-to facial spray for $14!
 There's so much more so we put together a list of celeb-approved products under $20, all available on Amazon.

+This anti-aging eye treatment harnesses the power of retinol, hyaluronic acid and vitamin c to reduce wrinkles, minimize puffiness, and brighten the delicate skin near your eyes.

 If your eyes could use a bit of brightening, this is the serum Eva Longoria says "feels so delicious."